-This page provides information about the recruitment, deployment and general working conditions of mobile field staff.
+This page provides information about the recruitment, deployment and general working conditions of mobile field staff on a Geneva-based contract.
 We will discuss the specific terms and conditions at the assignment-proposal stage.

 What is a talent pool?